 Mediterranean Vegetable Salad

-Layer cherry tomatoes, cucumbers, and red onions with kalamata olives and artichoke hearts.
-Add a zesty dressing of lemon juice, garlic, and red wine vinegar.
+Stack halved cherry tomatoes, chopped cucumbers, and sliced red onions with olives and artichokes.
+Lemon juice, garlic, and red wine vinegar will spice things up!
 This quick and simple salad offers a Mediterranean flavor.
 Add feta cheese for a creamy touch without extra calories.

 Roasted Vegetable Salad Mix

-Roast zucchini, eggplant, and bell peppers until caramelized.
+Roast zucchini, eggplant, and bell pepper.
+Drizzle with oil.
 Mix with mixed greens or romaine for texture.
 A balsamic glaze adds richness without extra calories.
-This method boosts flavors while keeping calories under 100 per serving.
+This method raises the flavor but keeps the calories under 100.

 Crunchy Asian Slaw

 Shred napa cabbage, carrots, and radishes into a bowl.
-Mix with a dressing of rice vinegar, soy sauce, and sesame oil.
-Top with roasted peanuts and scallions for a quick and simple salad with a crisp, savory crunch.
-Adjust spice with chili flakes to taste.
+Add a sauce made of rice vinegar, soy sauce, and sesame oil.
+Sprinkle roasted peanuts and scallions on top for an easy salad with a nice crunch and peaty flavour.
+Adjust the spice with chili flakes to taste.

 Fruity Salads to Satisfy Your Sweet Tooth

 Fruity salads give your meal a sweet twist without losing nutrition.
 They use fresh fruits for natural sweetness and keep calories low.
-Let’s look at three recipes that mix fruit with greens, proteins, and light dressings for a healthy choice.
+For a healthy choice, let’s look at three recipes that mix fruit with greens, proteins, and light dressings.

 These recipes show how fruit can make salads vibrant and tasty.
 Here are some great options: